vmware-archive/presos/mobile/index.md

 !SLIDE

 ## Contest Rules

+### Mission:
+Build a solid and fun boilerplate application other developers can use to build rich mobile applications.

 - There will be up to 3 winning teams.
 - Max members per team : 3